yhuang85/mandy/docs/_sources/math/contact-morse-theory.rst.txt

 .. [#bump_switch] Details about this construction -- in fact, a discussion about the entire free :math:`\pi_1`-switch -- can be found in this `blog post <https://yhuangmath.wordpress.com/2021/05/29/trivia#bypass-everywhere>`__.

 .. [#pi2c_switch_error] I once thought the :math:`\pi_2^c`-switch has only something to do with pseudo-isotopies of the Morse theory on :math:`\Sigma`.
 The fact that this is wrong was brought to my attention by K. Honda and J. Breen.

+.. [#higher_dim_is_harder] It is likely that in practice contact topology becomes more difficult as dimension increases.